SonyPradana/php-mvc/readme.md

   ->equal('column_3', 'slow_mvc')
   ->execute();
 ```
-its PDO supported, include cancel transation
+its supported cancel transation if you needed

-## Update and Maintenance
+## Update and Maintenance 🚀
-this repository will be maintans every thursday or friday (probely 😅)
+this repository will be maintans every thursday or friday (probely 😅), Open contribution

+## Todo
+- Support Basic Auth
+- Support MiddleWare Router
+- Update able using composer